avacaondata/nlpboost/README.md

 Seq2Seq involves many different subtasks, such as translation, summarization, generative question answering... `AutoTrainer` is suited to perform any of these, as they all are based on generating a target text from a source text.
 The task name in `nlpboost` is `seq2seq`, so the configuration would be `DatasetConfig(..., task="seq2seq")`.
 You can find an example on how to train models on a seq2seq task in `examples/seq2seq/train_summarization_mlsum.py` script.

-## RELEVANT PROJECTS USING NLPBOOST
+## RELEVANT PUBLIC PROJECTS USING NLPBOOST

 Here is a list of public projects that have used `nlpboost` as its main tool for training models:

 1. `BioMedIA`: The winning project of [SomosNLP Hackaton](https://huggingface.co/hackathon-pln-es).
 It was also presented at NAACL2022, obtaining the Best Poster Presentation Award.
 You can check the paper [here](https://research.latinxinai.org/papers/naacl/2022/pdf/paper_06.pdf).

 2. `Detecting and Classifying Sexism by Ensembling Transformers Models`.
 This work was presented as part of IberLEF2022@Sepln2022 Conference.
 In the [results page of the workshop](http://nlp.uned.es/exist2022/#results) you can check that the systems produced by this paper achieved highest on both tasks of the workshop.
 Link to the paper [here](https://ceur-ws.org/Vol-3202/exist-paper3.pdf).

 3. `Named Entity Recognition For Humans and Species With Domain-Specific and Domain-Adapted Transformer Models`.
 This work was presented as part of IberLEF2022@Sepln2022 Conference.
 Link to the paper [here](https://ceur-ws.org/Vol-3202/livingner-paper9.pdf).

 4. Adversarial Question Answering in Spanish with Transformer Models.
 This work was presented as part of IberLEF2022@Sepln2022 Conference.
 Link to the paper [here](https://ceur-ws.org/Vol-3202/quales-paper3.pdf).

 5. Extractive and Abstractive Summarization Methods for Financial Narrative Summarization in English, Spanish and Greek. .
 This work was presented as part of FNP@LREC2022 Conference.
 Link to the paper [here](https://aclanthology.org/2022.fnp-1.8.pdf).

 ## MODULES